smartworkz-kyriacos/sagemaker-studio-workshop/content/introduction/lab-1.1-studio-on-boarding.md

 #### Key takeaways

-* You should see that notebooks are structurally similar but the show of pattern of moving to the SageMaker SDK for training and deployment.
+* You should see that notebooks are structurally similar but they show of pattern of moving to the SageMaker SDK for training and deployment.
 * Think about using [Managed Spot Training ](https://docs.aws.amazon.com/sagemaker/latest/dg/model-managed-spot-training.html)to keep training costs low whenever possible

 #### **Lab 4.
 SageMaker Migration Challenge (MNIST)**